Salma-Sheikh/CM_School_Site/README.md

-# CM Shri Public School Website
+# CM Public School Website

 A modern, responsive school website built with HTML, CSS, and JavaScript.